Guy Tunmer

 Percival Guy Tunmer (1 December 1948 – 22 June 1999) was a racing driver from South Africa.
 He participated in one Formula One World Championship Grand Prix, his home race in 1975, driving a Lotus 72 for a local team, Team Gunston.
 He finished 11th, scoring no championship points.
 He later found success in Formula Atlantic.

-Guy Tunmer was killed in a motorcycle accident in his native South Africa in 1999.
+Tunmer was killed in a motorcycle accident in his native South Africa in 1999.